 Recreation and Tourism Management faculty are available each semester for academic advisement prior to registration.
 Meeting with a faculty member of your choice can take place during their regular faculty office hours or by appointment.
 The undergraduate and graduate advisors are Mechelle Best, Joong-won Lee, Nathan Martin, Erika Sung, Veda Ward, Al Wright and Jimmy Xie.
-Additional advising resources for students are available at a Moodle site (RTM Advisement).
+Additional advising resources for students are available at the Canvas site (RTM Advisement).
 Please contact the department office for access information.

 Upon completion of the academic advisement session, a student’s “registration hard hold” is lifted and he or she may then participate in the registration process as scheduled by the University.

 Other graduates choose paths in the outdoors, municipal recreation and nonprofit sectors of the profession.
 These careers include positions as recreation center directors, recreation center specialists, outdoor education specialists, camp directors, nature interpreters, park rangers, aquatic specialists, campus recreational sport directors, play center facilitation/directors and employee recreation services and sport directors.

 Finally, other graduates find fulfilling careers in professional settings, such as military recreation, correctional recreation, campus student unions, religious youth recreation, therapeutic recreation, fund development, community youth recreation and sport agencies.